What is MarTech & Why Is It Important?

 The focus is now on solutions that cover the entire customer journey.

-Customer relationship management (CRM) systems are at the core of many MarTech setups, acting as the main storage for customer data.
-Artificial intelligence and machine learning are now common, allowing for very personalized experiences, predictive analytics, and automation.
+Customer relationship management (CRM) systems are at the core of many MarTech setups as the main storage for customer data.
+Artificial intelligence and machine learning are common, allowing for personalized experiences, predictive analytics, and automation.

-The industry also faces challenges such as data privacy, security, and measurement and constantly adapts to fast-changing consumer behaviors.
+The industry also faces data privacy, security, and measurement challenges and constantly adapts to fast-changing consumer behaviors.

 Advantages and Disadvantages of MarTech